Comparing Uncertainty Measurement and Mitigation Methods for Large Language Models: A Systematic Review: RQ2: Calibration in LLMs

 {\bf Area Under the Receiver Operator Curve (AUROC).} AUROC metric is usually used for anomaly or OOD detection \cite{hendrycks2016aurocbaseline}.
 This metric can help to identify samples that the language model does not know in QA tasks when introduced with a different dataset \cite{becker2024cyclesofthought}.
 However, AUROC might be indifferent to the calibration of language models \cite{yin2023llmknowwhattheydont}.

-{\bf Area Under the Risk-Coverage Curve (AURC).} AURC is a metric that considers the tradeoff between the subset size of high-confidence predictions and the accuracy of the model \cite{becker2024cyclesofthought}.
-If the size is the whole dataset, the outcome of the metric will be the model's average accuracy.
+{\bf Area Under the Risk-Coverage Curve (AURC).} AURC quantifies the tradeoff between model accuracy and the proportion of predictions retained based on confidence thresholds \cite{becker2024cyclesofthought}.
+As the coverage increases from the most confident predictions to the entire dataset, AURC summarizes how accuracy changes.
+When all predictions are included (full coverage), AURC reduces to the model's average accuracy.

+{\bf Area Under Accuracy-Rejection Curve (AUARC).} AUARC is a metric computed as average accuracy when we reject predictions based on the uncertainty of model prediction \cite{lin2023generatingwithconfblackbox}.

+{\bf Area Under Precision-Recall Curve (AUPRC).} This metric quantifies the tradeoff between precision and recall retained based on different classification thresholds \cite{xiong2023canllmexpress}.